Flamenco dance, flamenco canberra, bata de cola

 What does 'Membership fee' mean?

-This fee means you are a full member of the Flamenco Centre Canberra - you can drop in to any class at any time (if your skills level allows it) and participate in all open FCC activities.
-Fees are not refundable nor transferable, and credit is not given for missed classes.
+This fee means you're a paid member of the Flamenco Centre Canberra and can attend classes.
+Members qualify for any discounts for workshops or ticketed events run by the FCC.
+The membership fee is not refundable nor transferable, and credit is not given for missed classes.
 Fees are credited or refunded only if a class is cancelled by FCC.
 Members must take this into consideration when managing their attendance and participation.

 What do I wear in class?

 Can I do a trial class?

-2. If you're unsure of the quality of the teaching, then please read my credentials in my biography.
+if you're unsure of the quality of the teaching, then please read our credentials in our biographies.
+If you're still unsure it's unlikely we are a match.

 What if it seems too difficult?

 Please persevere.
 It's natural that people experience some degree of frustration at some point, especially in something so new, complex and technically precise.
 Like any specialist physical training, eg football or Taekwondo, flamenco needs physical commitment to make it work.
-Dance too, is 99% muscle and bone.
+Dance is 99% muscle and bone.

 What if I miss a class?

 One or two classes should not set you back too much.
-I video important steps or techniques which you can view on the website.
+I video important steps or techniques which are posted on WhatsApp.
 Students who practice consistently are rarely disadvantaged by missing classes.

 Can I bring a visitor to watch a class?

-No. To preserve the comfort and focus of students and teachers, visitors are not allowed.
+No. To preserve the privacy and focus of students and teachers, visitors are not allowed.
+Please do not bring visitors and expect me to let them stay, as refusal often offends.

 What if my progress is slow?
 Can I blame the teacher?